-The peer pre-review (PPR) program at Harvard’s Institute for Quantitative Social Science (IQSS) is an experiment designed to solve problems in science, and science journalism, by improving scholarship before it becomes public, speeding scientific discovery and publication, and reducing substantial inefficiencies for individual researchers.
-PPR, which is available for now to IQSS faculty affiliates, attempts to provide the following two services for draft papers prior to them becoming public: (1) a detailed, constructive, anonymous peer review by a leading outside scholar incented to participate, with extremely fast turnaround (probably a few weeks), and (2) a full empirical replication by our internal team.
-While we experiment and refine the program, we are making this service available for now to IQSS faculty affiliates; we are presently working out ways of including social scientists at other universities and research organizations.
+The peer pre-review (PPR) program at Harvard’s Institute for Quantitative Social Science (IQSS) is an effort designed to solve problems in science, and science journalism, by improving scholarship before it becomes public, speeding scientific discovery and publication, and reducing substantial inefficiencies for individual researchers.
+PPR, which is available to IQSS faculty affiliates, attempts to provide the following two services for draft papers prior to them becoming public: (1) a detailed, constructive, anonymous peer review by a leading outside scholar incented to participate, with extremely fast turnaround (probably a few weeks), and (2) a full empirical replication by our internal team.
+We are making this service available for now to IQSS faculty affiliates; we are presently working out ways of including social scientists at other universities and research organizations.

 Our experience indicates that papers that go through this process substantially increase in quality and and reduce the chance of miscommunications that lead to delayed peer review.
 Results so far suggest that peer review is faster than it would be otherwise as well.